 Oh yeah, we generally use the scientific name “cannabis” over “weed” or “marijuana,” but ultimately, the grammar police don’t fuck with the weed crowd, so use whatever verbiage you prefer.

-Now that we cleared the air with that let’s dig into a few methods, mindsets, tips, and tricks that you can use to make your dispensary experience as good as it can possibly be.
-Everything below are things I wish I had known when I first discovered the joy of dispensaries…
+Now that we’ve cleared the air, let’s dig into a few methods, mindsets, tips, and tricks you can use to make your dispensary experience as good as it can be.
+Everything below is something I wish I had known when I first discovered the joy of dispensaries…

 There’s No Need To Conform